 - For Cause Inspections: FDA investigator has a reason to check out a research facility, i.e., subject complaint, a highly publicized drug, unqualified investigators, large AE clustering.

 Once you receive notification of the FDA audit notify the appropriate research administration offices, including the IRB.
 Specific procedures to follow when preparing for an inspection and on the day of the inspection will be discussed with the research team prior to the inspection date.

 FDA Guidance: FDA Inspections of Clinical Investigators

-The Office for Research Protections Quality Management Program conducts for-cause audits (requested by the IRB), random/routine audits and self-evaluation assessments.
-The purpose of routine/random reviews is to assist investigators with achieving high quality of regulatory compliance.
-The reviews are meant to be more educational rather than punitive in nature.
-Quality Management summarizes and reports the findings directly to the investigators and to the IRB.
-For more information, go to: https://www.research.psu.edu/qm/postapprovalreviews.
+The Office for Research Protections Quality Assurance Program conducts directed audits, routine audits and quality improvement assessments.
+The purpose of routine reviews is to assist investigators with achieving high quality of regulatory compliance.
+The reviews are meant to be educational and prevent any potential instances of non-compliance.
+Quality Assurance summarizes and reports the findings directly to the investigators.
+For more information, go to the Quality Assurance Post-approval Reviews website.

 Account Closure or Extension Forms (ACE Forms) are sent to the financial contact -- usually a college or department research administrator -- when an account has an end date in the accounting system.
 The Controller’s office receives a restricted fund report from Research Accounting at University Park with accounts that have end dates.
 The financial contact works with the investigator and study team to either extend the end date if the contract allows, request an amendment from the sponsor or close out the account in the accounting system.